 There is a way for everyone to to be involved in music at St. Alban’s — whether as a dedicated choir member, an occasional instrumentalist, or an enthusiastic congregational singer.
 Even the engaged listener has an important role, in person or enjoying the performances in our music archive.

-Canterbury Choir involves singers with a wide range of musical skill levels--amateur and professional--and ages (teens and adults).
+This volunteer choir involves singers with a wide range of musical skill levels--amateur and professional.
 They sing year round.
 Rehearsals are on Thursday evenings at 7:00 and Sunday mornings at 8:00, except during the summer.
-Fill in this form.

 This professional ensemble (heard here in rehearsal) sings every Sunday at the 11:15 a.m. service and for other events and special services.
-They serve as section leaders in the Canterbury Choir as well as singing as a separate ensemble.
+They serve as section leaders in the St. Alban's Choir as well as singing as a separate ensemble.
 Volunteer singers may join by audition.
 Contact choir director Jeremy Filsell to learn more.

 Anyone and everyone is welcome to sing at the 10 a.m. summer service.
 Come to the choir room under Nourse Hall at 9:00 a.m., get the music for the day and pick up a hymnal.
 No additional preparation is required.
 Vestments will be provided.